microsoft/FluidFramework/.changeset/shy-dots-prove.md

 view.root = [];
 ```

-This is disallowed since the same schema type could be produced either of:
+The assignment of `view.root` is disallowed since the same schema type could be either of:

 ```typescript
 const schema: (typeof A | typeof B)[] = [A];